samsepoil1211/Vicidial-scratch-install/README.md

 # Follow this article for post install: https://dialer.one/how-to-use-the-full-functionality-of-the-vicidial-installer-by-carpenox/

-# NEW main installer to use for Alma/Rocky 9 w/ Dynamic portal, WebPhone, SSL cert & Asterisk 18
+# NEW main installer to use for Alma/Rocky 9 w/ Dynamic portal, WebPhone, SSL cert & Asterisk 18 with Confbridges

 ```
 cd /usr/src/vicidial-install-scripts